nkityd09/cml_chatbot/amp_extensions/Azure_Setting_Up_ChromaDB.md

-# Installing Docker on RHEL 8.7 in Azure
+# Installing Docker and Chroma on RHEL 8.7 in Azure

 ## 1. Install required packages for Docker: